 - Extend tuition forgiveness to those paying for college through the G.I.
 Bill.
 This one is really obvious and shouldn't require further explanation.

 - To the extent possible, provide greater transparency to student bodies as their schools undergo federal investigation.

 This last one is especially noteworthy.
-The blindsiding of ITT's students is perhaps the most egregious of offenses, one for which the DOE and ITT bear mutual responsibility.
+The blindsiding of ITT's students is perhaps the most egregious of offenses, one for which the ED and ITT bear mutual responsibility.

 Students must be made aware of what is at stake as their schools fall under the microscope, and they must be given the opportunity to make preparations before it all comes crashing down.